top of page

 ⚠️ Delayed Benefit Realization - Since the credit is claimed during tax season, homeowners must wait to realize the savings unless their installer offers upfront options like financing or rebates.

-⚠️ Limited for Renters and Shared Housing - Like past versions, the solar credit 2025 is largely unavailable to renters and residents of multifamily housing unless part of a broader community solar or shared solar arrangement.
+⚠️ Limited for Renters and Shared Housing - Like past versions, the solar credit in 2025 is largely unavailable to renters and residents of multifamily housing unless part of a broader community solar or shared solar arrangement.

 Solar Tax Credit 2025: What’s Next for Homeowners & Installers?